sellpy/react-native-scroll-anchor/README.md

 ### Anchor

-The `Anchor` component is used to wrap a component that you want to scroll to.
+The `<Anchor/>` component is used to wrap a component that you want to scroll to.

-This component requires the `ScrollAnchorProvider` to be present in the component tree.
+This component requires the [`ScrollAnchorProvider`](#scrollanchorprovider) to be present in the component tree.

 ```tsx
 import { Anchor } from '@sellpy/react-native-scroll-anchor';